 Myth #1 - You Can’t See Bed Bugs With the Naked Eye

-Although bed bugs are small, around the size of an apple seed, they are just as easy to spot as an ant and have a similar brown or red coloring.
+Although bed bugs are small (around the size of an apple seed), they are just as easy to spot as an ant and have a similar brown or red coloring.
 It’s actually the eggs that are more difficult to identify since they are so tiny.
 However, bed bugs, nymphs and eggs are all visible to the naked eye if you know where to look and what to look for.

 Myth #2 - Bed Bugs Indicate Unsanitary Conditions

 Bed bugs do not discriminate based on your neighborhood, cleaning habits or thread count.
-Hotels, apartments and homes at all price points are equally subject to the threat of bed bugs – even 5 star hotels!
+Hotels, apartments, and homes at all price points are equally subject to the threat of bed bugs – even 5-star hotels!
 Nor are bed bugs attracted to dirty or messy conditions (although piles and clutter give them more places to hide), they are only interested in the blood of humans and other animals.

 Myth #3 - Bed Bugs Spread Disease

 Bed bugs do not transmit any kind of disease.
 While they certainly bite, their bites do not indicate the spread of disease or pose a real threat to your health.
-While bed bug bites due cause itching for many people, any redness, raised bumps or welts are not tied to medical illness, rather just an allergic reaction of the skin.
+While bed bug bites do cause itching for many people, any redness, raised bumps or welts are not tied to medical illness, rather just an allergic reaction of the skin.

 Myth #4 - Bed Bugs Are Only Found in Beds

 Unfortunately, bed bugs are not only found in beds.
-While they are commonly found in beds, bedding, headboards and bedframes they’re also likely to have infiltrated the other furniture and fixtures within an infested bedroom.
+While they are commonly found in beds, bedding, headboards, and bedframes, they’re also likely to have infiltrated the other furniture and fixtures within an infested bedroom.
 This might include your dresser, nightstand, closet, light fixtures, flooring, picture frames and other areas to hide in with easy access to the bed.

 Myth #5 – Bed Bugs Are Only Active At Night